Using Rosegarden as a Midi Sequencer on Linux

 Other midi data than note-on, note-off and velocity has to be edited in the "event list editor".
 Different types of midi events like pitch, program change or system exclusive data can be viewed and edited.

-Options for the metronome, like which instrument to use for its sound, can be set in "Studio/Manage Metronome".
+Options for the metronome, like which instrument (or midi-output) to use for its sound, can be set in "Studio / Manage Metronome".

 You can activate or deactivate it for recording and playback there too.